dojo/site/content/blog/en/building-dojo-app.md

 ## Start with state

 I like to start writing my apps by defining interfaces and types.
-This is why I'm such a huge fan of TypeScript, it let's me take a look at an application at a high level and think about how it from a data perspective.
+This is why I'm such a huge fan of TypeScript, it let's me take a look at an application at a high level and think about it from a data perspective.
 Since this is a coffee shop application, we should probably have an interface for our coffee drink.

 ```ts
 // src/interfaces.ts